timlib/webXray_domain_owner_list/README.md

 # License

-The webXray Domain Owner List is FOSS and licensed under GPLv3, see LICENSE.md for details.
+The webXray Domain Owner List is licensed for non-commercial use.